nhatlam96/private_shenanigans/overtime_tracker/README.md

 # Overtime Tracker

 A Python script for processing and formatting work hours from a Markdown table.
+Now compatible with Android devices using the Pydroid 3 app.

 ## Features

-- Converts time entries from strings to timedelta objects.
+1. Converts time entries from strings to timedelta objects.
-- Calculates differences and cumulative differences based on expected work hours.
+2. Calculates differences and cumulative differences based on expected work hours.
-- Formats time entries for readability.
+3. Formats time entries for readability.
-- Saves the cleaned and formatted data to a Markdown file.
+4. Saves the cleaned and formatted data to a Markdown file.

-## Usage
+## Usage on Android

-1. Place your input file as work_times.md.
-2. Run the script: `python3 overtime_tracker.py`
+1. Install Pydroid 3: This app allows you to run Python scripts directly on your Android device.
+2. Prepare Your Files on Android
+   1. `/storage/emulated/0/Obsidian/Work/Work Times.md`
+   2. `/storage/emulated/0/Obsidian/Work/overtime_tracker.py`
+3. Run the Script: Open `overtime_tracker.py` on Pydroid 3 (folder icon at top right corner) and run it.
-3. The output will be saved to work_times.md with cleaned data.
+4. View the Results: The output will be saved to that markdown file with the updated and formatted data.

 ## Requirements

+- Pydroid 3: Available on Google Play Store
-- Python 3.x
+- Python 3.x (included in Pydroid 3)
-- Pandas: `pip install pandas`
+- Pandas: Install package in Pydroid 3
-- Tabulate: `pip install tabulate`
+- Tabulate: Install package in Pydroid 3